 - Folding: This means we carefully combine our ingredients without stirring or beating.
 We do this with a wooden spoon or silicone spatula until the ingredients are just combined with each other, “folding” everything together.

-- Cupcake Batter: Fill the cupcake liners about 3/4 of the way full with batter.
-I used my cookie scoop to easily divide up the batter (about 3 tbsp of batter per liner).
+- Cupcake Batter: Fill the cupcake liners 3/4 of the way full with batter (3 tablespoons).

 - Cinnamon Sugar Topping: Simply combine 1 tablespoon of sugar and 1/2 teaspoon of cinnamon and sprinkle it over the top of the frosted cupcakes.

 - Frosting: Frost the cupcakes once they have completely cooled.
 I used a piping bag and the Wilton 1M tip to frost these cupcakes.

 Here are some notes on the ingredients we'll be using.
 For the full ingredients list, look at the recipe card below.

 - All Purpose Flour: The main structure for the cupcakes.
 Make sure you spoon and level the flour when measuring (see the note above under “Expert Baking Tips”).